electron/electron/docs/api/web-contents.md

 This event will not emit when the navigation is started programmatically with APIs like `webContents.loadURL` and `webContents.back`.

+It is also not emitted during in-page navigation, such as clicking anchor links or updating the `window.location.hash`.
+Use `did-navigate-in-page` for this purpose.

 Calling `event.preventDefault()` will prevent the navigation.

+### Event: 'did-navigate-to-different-page'

+Emitted when the new page that was navigated to is different from the previous page.

+### Event: 'did-navigate-in-page'

+Emitted when the page url changes but does not cause navigation outside of the page.
+Examples of this occurring are when anchor links are clicked or when the DOM `hashchange` event is triggered.

 ### Event: 'crashed'